erooster-mail/erooster/README.md

 ## Getting started

-Currently the setup is quite rough.
+Currently, the setup is quite rough.

-You need some certificates for your server (pem format) and a postgres database.
+You need some certificates for your server (PEM format) and a Postgres database.

-To get started you need a `config.yml` like this it can either be in /etc/erooster or the working dir:
+To get started you need a `config.yml` like this, it can either be in /etc/erooster or the working dir:

 ```yaml
 tls: